apigeoneer/100-days-of-code/r1-log.md

 Attempted another coin problem in dp today.
 No surprise it hit me in the head.
 Brushed up on JavaScript.
 Implemented MVVM Architecture to the 'guess it' app in #Udacity's #Android #Kotlin #Nanodegree course.

+### R1D19
+Implemented Live Data in the 'guess it' app today.
+Started with the Shoe Inventory app.
+Here are app requirements: https://review.udacity.com/#!/rubrics/2849/view Started with the Login fragment, created its xml layout (well, not fully).